tvweinstock/tictactobi/README.md

 Having a bit of fun learning jQuery.

-Feel free to take it for a spin [here](http://tvweinstock.github.io/tictactobi/).
+Grab a friend and challenge them to a friendly [match](http://tvweinstock.github.io/tictactobi/)!